texfaq/texfaq.github.io/FAQ-psfchoice.md

   adoption is so limited and what might be done about the problem, is to be found at [http://truetex.com/belleek.pdf]

-- MTPro2 LitePubish or Perish (Michael Spivak)
+- MTPro2 Lite Pubish or Perish (Michael Spivak)

   A (functional) subset of the MathTime Pro 2 font set, that is made available, free, for general use.
 While it does not offer the full power of the commercial product (see below), it is nevertheless a desirable font set.

-- MathptmxAlan Jeffrey, Walter Schmidt and others.
+- Mathptmx Alan Jeffrey, Walter Schmidt and others.

   This set contains maths italic, symbol, extension, and roman virtual fonts, built from Adobe Times, Symbol, Zapf Chancery, and the